Commute Solutions Toolkit

 If your organization has a network, you can join by clicking your organization’s direct network URL or by scanning their network QR code.
 You can also search for your organization’s network on Get There Connect during registration or in your profile settings:

-3. Choose “My Networks” from the menu on the left
+3. Choose “Networks” from the main menu

 If you’re unsure about how to access this information, you can email your network manager or Get There support staff at [email protected].